ecadlabs/signatory/integration_test/README.md

 Pre-release Signatory images are available in [github container registry](https://github.com/ecadlabs/signatory/pkgs/container/signatory)
-Official image releases are available in [dockerhub](https://hub.docker.com/r/ecadlabs/signatory/tags)
+Official image releases are available in [dockerhub](https://hub.docker.com/r/ecadlabs/signatory/tags) If you get a 404 from the github container registry, you can request access from an admin.

 ### Github container registry authentication setup